Mail migration from Outlook to Exchange Online

-Download the Outlook app for your mobile if you want to synchronise your mail, calendar or contacts.
-You can find this in the Play Store (for Android Phones) or the App Store (for iPhone Phones)
+- Download the Outlook app for your mobile if you want to synchronise your mail, calendar or contacts.
+You can find this in the Play Store (for Android) or the App Store (for iPhone).

 What will I notice after the migration?

-Your regular mailbox, archive folders and agenda on your university (managed) PC or laptop are automatically transferred to the new mail environment and are immediately available in Outlook.
+- Your regular mailbox, archive folders and agenda on your university (managed) PC or laptop are automatically transferred to the new mail environment and are immediately available in Outlook.
 It may take some time before your online archive is available.
 Mailboxes that you manage in addition to your own mailbox, so-called functional (or shared) mailboxes, are no longer linked and must be added again.
 You can find information on how to add these functional boxes to your account in the Helpdesk portal.

-You can now also use the Outlook app on your phone, tablet or own device.
+- You can now also use the Outlook app on your phone, tablet or own device.
 You can also continue to use your current mail app, but you will then have to link your mailbox again.
 This also applies to other operating systems such as Mac and Linux.
 Do not forget to delete the old account first.

 Extra information if you use a functional mailbox

 Functional mailboxes are widely used.
 The functional mailboxes will be migrated together with the regular mailboxes of the institute.
 When a functional mailbox is used within an institute it does not cause any problems if the functional mailbox is added after the migration.
 A functional mailbox used by staff from other institutes or support staff may be temporarily inaccessible to staff who's mailboxes have not been migrated.
 If this is the case, please contact the ISSC.